 Love and marriage at Fyne Court

 His first wife was Mary Anne Hamilton, with whom he had 7 children.
-His second wife, Cornelia Berkeley, was scandalously his junior.
+He married Cornelia Berkeley when he was 66 and had 3 more children.

 Crosse mourns his first wife

 Mary Anne died in 1846 and, four days later, so did Andrew’s brother, Richard.
 Understandably Andrew, who was devastated, left Fyne Court for London.
 The house fell into disrepair and the gardens became overgrown.

 A second marriage and return to Fyne Court

 In 1850, three years after Mary Anne's death, Andrew married the beautiful 23-year-old Cornelia Berkeley.
 They moved back to Fyne Court.

 They went on to have three sons before Andrew’s death following a stroke.